Disabled Japanese lawmaker makes history as first in wheelchair to attend Q&A session | The Japan Times

 DPP lawmaker Kazuya Shimba said at a news conference, “It’s wonderful that people with different viewpoints can become lawmakers and speak out.
 I sincerely respect (her).”

 Kimura attended her first Diet session on Aug.
-1, and also a land and transport committee session on Aug.
-5 but did not have the opportunity to speak.
+1, and participated in a land and transport committee session on Aug.
+5 but did not have the opportunity to speak on that day.

 Days ahead of the August session’s opening, the Diet carried out renovations to improve barrier-free access for the two lawmakers, including creating space for larger-style wheelchairs and installing a button-activated voting machine.